Job Resource

 When restoring a FileSet for a specified date (including “most recent”), Bacula is able to restore exactly the files and directories that existed at the time of the last backup prior to that date including ensuring that deleted files are actually deleted, and renamed directories are restored properly.

-If the “accurate” option is not specified in the FileSet, Bacula will use by default the “mcs” options:
+If no “accurate” keyword is specified in the FileSet Options resource, Bacula will use by default the “mcs” options:

 • m compare the modification time (st_mtime)